LosLobosDev/sync-wiser/docs/adapters.md

 ```

 ### Usage guidance
-- **Persistence strategy**: Start with in-memory or file-based storage for prototypes.
-In production, map `docId` → `Uint8Array` into your SQL, KV, or object store.
+- **Persistence strategy**: Map `docId` → `Uint8Array` into a durable store from day one—SQLite/Postgres, DynamoDB, or any KV/object storage that fits your stack.
+Reserve in-memory implementations strictly for unit tests.
 - **Snapshots vs updates**: For large docs, store snapshots occasionally and incremental updates in between.
 Yjs encodes both via `Y.encodeStateAsUpdate`.
 - **Concurrency**: If multiple workers handle the same doc, ensure `set` is idempotent or guarded by version checks.

 ## Sync adapter (`Wiser.Sync`)

-Handles pull/push reconciliation for clients that need to catch up after being offline.
+Handles pull/push reconciliation for clients that went offline.
+The server acts as a durable store—it does not need to run Yjs itself.

 ```ts
 type Sync = {